 BT is the most popular internet service provider in the UK.
-It supplies over nine million households and offers a wide range of download speeds, TV add-ons and landline deals, but it will not be the perfect provider for everyone.
+It supplies over nine million households – including the Plusnet & EE brands it owns – and offers a wide range of download speeds, TV add-ons and landline deals, but it will not be the perfect provider for everyone.
 Whether you are looking to switch internet supplier because you have found a cheaper deal elsewhere, need a faster package or want a bigger TV bundle, cancelling BT broadband should not be complicated.
 In this article we explain how to cancel BT broadband, what it might cost you to leave and what to do after you have been disconnected.

 How to cancel BT broadband if you’re out of contract

 It is free and easy to cancel BT broadband if you are out of contract.
-Changing provider is especially simple if you are switching to another company using the Openreach network.
+Changing provider is especially simple if you are switching from one package powered by the Openreach network to another.
 All you need to do is sign up with the new company, who will then inform BT that you are leaving.
 You can read more about switching your broadband in our article ‘How to switch broadband provider’.

 Cancelling BT broadband by phone

 You can cancel BT broadband over the phone by calling 0800 783 1401, or +44 150 174 7714 if you are outside the UK.
+Phone line operating hours are 8am to 9pm Monday to Friday, 8am to 8pm Saturday and 9am to 6pm Sunday.
 Keep in mind that the call handler will attempt to convince you to sign up to a new 12, 18 or 24-month contract by offering you a discounted deal.

 You will need to give your account number, full name and address in order to begin the cancellation process.